Ontotext-AD/ontotext-yasgui/README.md

 1. Yasgui;
 2. ontotext-yasgui-web-component;
 3. cypress. - An automated testing project.
+4. shared-conformance-utils -Shared utilities for the conformance tests.
+The utilities are used by both the conformance-tests and cypress conformance tests.
+5. conformance-tests - Contains tests for the SPARQL syntax and semantics conformance.
+The tests are executed against the grammar and tokenizer directly.
+6. test-files - A collection of test files used by the conformance tests.
+The test files are based on the W3C SPARQL test suite.

 ## Yasgui
 A workspace with the latest version of the original source code of the